billster45/tidycorels/README.md

 A [vignette](https://tidypredict.tidymodels.org/articles/xgboost.html)
 within the tidymodesl package also classifies mtcars into automatic or manual using XGBoost.
-The code is re-peated below to create the data set and XGBoost model.
+The code is repeated below to create the data set and XGBoost model.

 ``` r